capstanlqc/omegat-change-requests/README.md

 - Search for `(?<=\d+)[,](?=\d{1,2}(?!\d))` and replace with `,` to use comma as decimal separator
 - Search for `(?<=\d+)[,](?=\d{1,2}(?!\d))` and replace with `.` to use dot as decimal separator

+## Backlog

+- If one entry in the updates sheet provides key and file but the current translation is not alternative, make it alternative (to prevent auto-propagation)
+- Validate changes spreadsheet: run some checks in the structure of the file: find the expected sheet and columns in it
+- Bookmark the initial segment before running the script and go back to it after the script has run
+- Do the replacement for the specified target language(s)
+- Ignore the file property if `ignoreFileContext="true"` in `omegat/filters.xml`
+- Add same thing for thousand separators (as there's for decimal separators)